Hierarchical Kendall copulas: Properties and inference: Hierarchical Kendall copulas

-As an example Figure \ref{fig:Kindgumbel} shows Kendall distribution functions of the independence copula ($\varphi(t)=-\log(t)$) and the Gumbel copula ($\varphi(t)=(-\log(t))^\theta$, $\theta\geq 1$) with parameter $\theta=2$ for different dimensions $d$.
+\begin{Example}[Kendall distribution function] Figure \ref{fig:Kindgumbel} shows Kendall distribution functions $K^{(d)}$ \eqref{eq:archkendall} of the independence copula ($\varphi(t)=-\log(t)$) and the Gumbel copula ($\varphi(t)=(-\log(t))^\theta$, $\theta\geq 1$) with parameter $\theta=2$ (corresponding to a Kendall's $\tau$ of 0.5) for different dimensions $d$.
 Both Kendall distribution functions are, for fixed $t$, increasing with the dimension $d$.
 The rate of increase in the case of the Gumbel copula with medium positive dependence is however much weaker.
-The practical implications of this property on our model will be discussed below.
+The practical implications of this property on our model will be discussed in Section \ref{sect:modselect}.